Microquasar jet-cocoon systems as PeVatrons: Connection to low- and high-energy components

 \section{Connection to low- and high-energy components}

 In this section, we aim to demonstrate that our microquasar model can be combined with other astrophysical models explaining the CR spectrum at different wavelengths.
-In particular, we provide a possible model, in which the whole CR spectrum from around GeV to 100 EeV can be explained with four main sources, including supernova remnants (SNR, Gal pop1), microquasar (MQ, Gal pop2), clusters of galaxies (CG, ExGal pop1) and radio galaxies (RQ, ExGal pop2).
-Note that the main purpose here is to demonstrate that the reacceleration model works not only in the large-scale jet-cocoon system of microquasars but also in radio galaxies.
+In particular, we provide a possible model, in which the whole CR spectrum from around GeV to 100 EeV can be explained with four main sources, including SNRs (Gal pop1), microquasars (MQs, Gal pop2), clusters of galaxies (CGs, ExGal pop1) and radio galaxies (RQs, ExGal pop2), as shown in Fig~\ref{fig:CR_spectrum_all_lnA}.
+Note that the main purpose here is to demonstrate that the reacceleration model works not only in the microquasars but also in the large-scale jet-cocoon system in radio galaxies.

-For CRs from Galactic SNRs, we calculate the observed energy spectrum of each element with {\rm DRAGON} code, and the normalization is adjusted to match the AMS-02 data.
-We adopt an broken-power law injection spectrum of CRs from SNRs to fit the data.
-See Appendix for the details.
-The escaped CR spectrum typically have exponential cutoff beyond the maximum acceleration energy.
+For CRs from Galactic SNRs, we calculate the observed energy spectrum of each element with \textsc{DRAGON} code, and the normalization is adjusted to match the AMS-02 data.
+We adopt a broken-power-law injection spectrum of CRs from SNRs to fit the data.
+See the Appendix for the details.
+The escaped CR spectrum typically has an exponential cutoff beyond the maximum acceleration energy.
 We set the maximum rigidity from Galactic SNRs to $\mathcal{R}_{\rm max} = 0.4\rm~PV$.